Economy and finance

 More +

-In December 2024, compared with November 2024, seasonally adjusted services production decreased by 0.3% in the euro area and increased by 0.2% in the EU, according to first estimates from Eurostat, the statistical office of the European Union.
-In November 2024, services production grew by 0.3% i...
+In February 2025, compared with January 2025, seasonally adjusted industrial production increased by 1.1% in the euro area and by 1.0% the EU, according to first estimates from Eurostat, the statistical office of the European Union.
+In January 2025, industrial production grew by 0.6% in the euro ...

 More +

-In the fourth quarter of 2024, seasonally adjusted GDP increased by 0.2% in the euro area and by 0.4% the EU, compared with the previous quarter, according to an estimate published by Eurostat, the statistical office of the European Union.
-In the third quarter of 2024, GDP had grown by 0.4% in bo...
+In the fourth quarter of 2024, house prices, as measured by the House Price Index, increased by 4.2% in the euro area and by 4.9% in the EU compared with the same quarter of the previous year.
+In the third quarter of 2024, house prices increased by 2.7% and 3.9% in the euro area and EU, respectiv...

 More +

-In January 2025, compared with December 2024, the seasonally adjusted retail trade volume decreased by 0.3% in the euro area and by 0.2% in the EU, according to first estimates from Eurostat, the statistical office of the European Union.
-In December 2024, retail trade volume remained stable in bo...
+In January 2025, compared with December 2024, seasonally adjusted services production increased by 0.4% in the euro area and by 0.3% in the EU, according to first estimates from Eurostat, the statistical office of the European Union.
+In December 2024, services production fell by 0.2% in the euro ...

 More +

-In January 2025, compared with December 2024, industrial producer prices increased by 0.8% in both the euro area and the EU, according to first estimates from Eurostat, the statistical office of the European Union.
-In December 2024, industrial producer prices grew by 0.5% in the euro area and by ...
+In February 2025, compared with January 2025, the seasonally adjusted retail trade volume increased by 0.3% in the euro area and by 0.2% in the EU, according to first estimates from Eurostat, the statistical office of the European Union.
+In January 2025, retail trade volume remained stable in the...

 More +